 We had some meetings with other VCs at that time.
 They came in from Chicago.
 They saw the place.
 The heard the song and dance.
 They all rode in the car.
 There were only three or four partners.
 And they said, ‘Hey, can we borrow your conference room for a few minutes?
 We have a meeting we have to do.’
 They had to be on a plane back to Chicago.
 They come out of the meeting about 20 minutes later and they said, ‘You know, we’re in.
 That was our partnership meeting.’
 And it was because they had ridden in it.
 It proved to them that this was possible, and it was unlike anything they’d ever been in.
 This wasn’t some golf cart.

 Crash testing, durability testing.

 This part of the interview drags on a bit, so TeslaMondo will skip ahead.
 Basically, Tesla took advantage of various third-party crash test modelers and durability testers.
-These companies did not exist years ago, when auto companies did everything themselves.
+These companies did not exist in prior years, when auto companies did everything themselves.
 Once again, the outsourcing of the auto industry proved vital for little Tesla.